vhowick/starter-research-group/content/home/welcome.md

   css_class:
 ---

-The Howick Group has been a center of excellence for research in vector-parasite interactions since its founding in 2020.
-It is great to have you here.
+We are based in the Institute of Biodiversity, Animal Health, and Comparative Medicine and the Wellcome Centre for Integrative Parasitology the University of Glasgow.
+The Howick lab has been a center of excellence for research in vector-parasite interactions since its founding in 2020.